selcukguvel/view-as-json/README.md

 * Copy formatted JSON string seen on the text pane

 ## How to use it?
+* There are two use cases where **View as JSON** button will be visible:
-* Select your JSON string and right click on it
+  * Select your text and right click on it
     * You need to select a valid JSON string, otherwise you will see an error message
+  * Right click on the file with **json** extension
+    * You need to select a JSON file that contains a valid JSON string, otherwise you will see an error message

 * Click **View as JSON**
 * Enjoy!
     * Use arrow keys or mouse clicks to move through lines